 A total of 25 ethnic origins and two Canadian official languages.
 French spoken by most in Montreal, followed by English and then by allophones (neither French or English).
 As the largest French-speaking Canadian province, we are still deeply attached to our cultural roots and language.

-Cultural roots and cultural differences such as our French "joual", our roman catholic background, our Christmas traditions, our Montreal Canadiens hockey, our "vacances de la construction" our great artists such as Leonard Cohen and Céline Dion...
+Cultural roots and cultural differences such as our French "joual", our roman catholic background, our Christmas traditions, our Montreal Canadians Hockey, our "vacances de la construction" our great artists such as Leonard Cohen and Céline Dion...

 Failure to pay attention to our social structure, our social behavior and our cultural pluralism is guaranteed to damage your chances and expectations.
 In our very local cross cultural relationships, cultural intelligence is vital to effective, satisfying and rewarding personal and business relationships.